11: Windows Forensic Exam

 case.dd, 20GB), and a compressed version that you can download and decompress (

-Then, examine the image using The Sleuth Kit and other tools and techniques that either we've learned about or that you've found yourself.
+Then, examine the image using The Sleuth Kit and other tools and techniques that either we’ve learned about or that you’ve found yourself.
 You are welcome to use any free tool that you find (and believe to be forensically valid), but tools that require a license fee or other payment are out of bounds for this assignment.
-I've asked CSCF to install some of the tools I demonstrated in lecture, but I don't know how soon they will get to it.
-I suggest installing them yourself on a local Linux or Mac system or VM, or partnering with someone who can show you how to do so.
+Most of the tools I demonstrated in lecture are now installed on the EdLab.
+But I suggest installing them yourself on a local Linux or Mac system or VM, or partnering with someone who can show you how to do so.

 Keep careful track of the commands you run and their output.
 If you use command line tools, I recommend copy/pasting the terminal input and output into a file, and/or redirecting command output to a file.
 If you are using a graphical tool such as Autopsy, then take frequent screenshots documenting your actions and their results.